zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

           ![](./media/image81.png)

-          Figure 73: Mapping Inputs into an Integration Activity
+          Figure 82: Mapping Inputs into an Integration Activity

           Here is another easier to read image showing just the mapping cells:

           ![](./media/image82.png)

-          Figure 74: Mapping Inputs into an Integration Activity
+          Figure 83: Mapping Inputs into an Integration Activity

       - With the *Input* mapping completed, now click the *Output* option in the upper-left to map the outputs generated by the *Create Order* integration activity.

     - Map the single output field as shown below.
-      - NOTES:
+      - **NOTES:**
         - Again notice that you’ll need to edit the mapping to implement the *string()* function to cast the *bodyOutput* to a string.
 The error message will go away after you press Return to record your edit.
         - We don’t